-A buyer who is financing the purchase of the flat with CPF savings or a housing loan from HDB or bank/ financial institution must submit a request to HDB (“Request for Value”) or commonly referred to as home valuation to determine the value of the flat.
+A buyer who is financing the purchase of the flat with CPF savings or a housing loan from HDB or bank/ financial institution must submit a request for HDB Valuation (or commonly referred to as “Request for Value”) to determine the value of the flat.

 HDB’s acceptance of the buyer’s Request for Value does not constitute approval for the resale of the flat.
 Approval from HDB for the resale has to be separately obtained.

 Why is it significant to determine the flat value?

 Determining the value of the flat forms the basis for a buyer’s CPF usage and/or the reference for a housing loan from HDB or bank/financial institution unless otherwise advised by a bank/financial institution (“value of the flat”).